 Dive into Paradise: Exploring the Many Pools of Disney Aulani

-Disney Aulani Resort, located on the picturesque island of Oahu, Hawaii is growing in popularity!
+Disney Aulani Resort & Spa is located on the picturesque island of Oahu, Hawaii is growing in popularity!
 The resort features several world-class amenities and attractions, but perhaps the best feature is its spectacular swimming pools.
-In this article, we’ll explore the various pools available at the Disney Aulani Resort and provide valuable insights into why this resort should be your next vacation destination.
+In this article, we’ll explore the various pools available at the Disney Aulani Resort and provide some helpful insights into what you should expect from the Disney Aulani pool area!

 This post contains affiliate links.
 I earn a small commission for items purchased.

 The busiest of the Disney Aulani pools is the Waikolohe Pool.
 This pool is a water playground for the whole family, featuring a lazy river, several water slides, and an interactive water play area.
-This pool is where the character dance parties happen and where the slide riders exit.
+This pool is where the character dance and pool parties happen and where the slide riders exit.
+The Waikolohe Stream is perfect for people who want to sit in the large flotation devices around the river.
+During busy times at Disney Aulani Resort & Spa, it’s anything but relaxing with kids pushing past and zero floats available so this is a heads up to not book during spring break.

 For Guests using wheelchairs, Waikolohe Pool has zero-depth entry points, allowing guests to roll right into the water.
-A water wheelchair is available for guests to transfer into and use.
+A water wheelchair and pool lift are available for guests to transfer into and use.
 Guests can enjoy refreshments from the Ulu Cafe, conveniently located nearby.

 Aulani asks that children 11 and under be accompanied by an adult.
 Note: The lower-level area of Menehune Bridge is wheelchair-accessible.